Lyrics for Souverian as interpreted by TDeMello

 Under the elders

-The older get younger
+the older get younger

-The younger get over
+the younger get over

 Under the elders

-The older get younger
+the older get younger

-The younger get over
+the younger get older

-Over the elders
+over the elders

-Bending your branches down
+bending the branches down

-We who are so very young
+We were so very young

 Still my lover won't return to me